 Jere has been creating games since first learning BASIC on an Atari 800 back in the early 1980’s.
-Since those text-based days he has attended Florida State University and Appalachian State University, finishing off with a Master’s thesis on improving the believability of NPCs by using genetic algorithms in the decision making process.
-Currently, he is a full-time instructor at Wilkes Community College in Wilkesboro, NC.
-He is also the author of “Unity and PlayMaker Essentials” and the forthcoming “Creating Games with Unity and Maya, 2nd Edition”.
+He has since earned degrees in Computer Science from Florida State University and Appalachian State University, culminating in a Master’s thesis on improving the believability of computer controlled characters by using genetic algorithms in the decision making process.

 Currently, Jere is a full-time instructor at Wilkes Community College in Wilkesboro, NC.
 He has implemented the Simulation and Game Development curriculum at the college and currently serves as both advisor and lead instructor.
 Speaking of oneself in third person is fun and we all should do it for a day.

 In this summit we are going to explore the data back end of a game and how to implement a database system as well as construction of designer tools for editing data within Unity.
 Attendees should bring a laptop with the latest version of Unity installed to work along with us on the project that will be providing as we move beyond XML and text files and into the world of the database.

 9:00 – 9:20 - Introductions and distribution of the project that we will be working with.
 During this time we will make sure that the project is working on everyone’s laptop and do a quick look through of the current system: how it works and what we want to add to it as we move forward.